MingyuYang-Yale/BENG469/FA23/Basic of HPC and OOD/README.md

 * Open MobaXterm.
 * From the top menu select Sessions -> New Session.
 * Click the SSH icon in the top left.
-* Enter the cluster login node address (e.g. farnam.hpc.yale.edu) as the Remote Host.
+* Enter the cluster login node address (e.g. mccleary.ycrc.yale.edu) as the Remote Host.
 * Check "Specify Username" and Enter your netID as the the username.
 * Click the "Advanced SSH Settings" tab and check the "Use private key box", then click the file icon / magnifying glass to choose where you saved your private key (id_rsa.ppk).
 * Click OK.